codio-templates/processing-demo/.guides/content/Printing-the-Meal-2-88ec.md

     }
 ```

 Create a for loop to iterate over the `course` ArrayList.
 We have already printed the first element from the ArrayList.
 So initialize the loop variable with 1 instead of 0.
 The last element in `course` needs to have the word `and` appear before element.
 The last element occurs when `i` is equal to the size of `course` minus 1.
 Check for this condition, and use a `print` statement when printing `and` and the element.
-If it is not the element, use a `print` statement to print the element followed by a comma.
+If it is not the last element, use a `print` statement to print the element followed by a comma.
 After the loop, use a `println` statement to print the rest of the sentence.

 ```java
     } else { // more than two items